 What’s the best time to visit Park Güell?

 Another option is to go a few hours before the closing time and skip the peak hours.
-In summer, it is nicer to avoid noon and afternoon hours, from 1:00 pm to 3:00 pm approximately.
+In summer, it is nicer to avoid noon and afternoon hours, from 1:00 pm to 3:00 pm approximately, when most visitors are wandering the Park.
 The sun here is very intense in summer so take care or you will end up sweating and red like a gamba!

 How to get to Park Güell?

 With your ticket, you have free access to the GÜELL BUS, a shuttle that will take you directly and in just 15 minutes from the Alfons X metro station (L4) to Park Güell.